Free Consultation

 Understand

-Under ARS 13-2508, there are three ways that a resisting arrest charge can be committed in Arizona:
+In Arizona, according to ARS 13-2508 on resisting arrest, there are three ways that a resisting arrest charge can be committed.

 1. Using or threatening physical force against an officer – Class 6 Felony